 - Learning Outcomes

-- Students will understand the practical application of the Rules, in light of their theoretical underpinning.
+Students who successfully complete this paper will understand the practical application of the Rules, in light of their theoretical underpinning.